rust-lang/rust/text/0000-deprecation.md

 # Alternatives

+* Have a flag in `Cargo.toml` instead of the crate root.
+This however requires an argument to `rustc`, because Cargo (in addition to those not using it) somehow has to pass it to `rustc`.
+Requiring such an argument on every non-cargoized build would increase room for error and thus pessimize usability.
+Also apart from availability of dependencies, which arguably is Cargo's main raison d'être, we currently do not have a precedent where Cargo.toml has direct effect on the working of a crate's code.
-* Opt-in and / or opt-out "feature-flags" (e.g. `#[legacy(..)]` for opting out of a change) was suggested.
+* Opt-in and / or opt-out "feature-flags" (e.g. `#[legacy(..)]`) was suggested.
 The big problem is that this relies on the user being able to change their dependencies, which may not be possible for legal, organizational or other reasons.
 In contrast, a defined target version doesn't ever need to change.
 Depending on the specific case, it may be useful to allow a combination of `#![legacy(..)]`, `#![future(..)]` and `#![target(..)]` where each API version can declare the currently active feature and permit or